-Domain: E19 Physical Object

-Subproperty of: E18 Physical Stuff.
-P53 has former or current location (is former or current location of): E53 instantiated.
+Domain: Range: Subproperty of: Quantification: E19 Physical Object E53 Place E18 Physical Stuff.
+P53 has former or current location (is former or current location of): E53 Place many to one (0,1:0,n) Scope note: This property records the location of an E19 Physical Object at the time the property was instantiated.

-Place

-Scope note: This property records the location of an E19 Physical Object at the time the property was

 This property is a specialisation of P53 has former or current location (is former or current location of).
 It indicates that the E53 Place associated with the E19 Physical Object is the current location of the object.
 The property does not allow any indication of how long the Object has been at the current location.
 P55 has current location (currently holds) is a shortcut.
-A more detailed representation can make use of the fully developed (i.e. indirect) path from E19 Physical Object through P25 moved (moved by), E9 Move P26 moved to (was destination of) to E53 Place if and only if this silver cup 232 (E22) has current location Display cabinet 23, Room 4, British Museum (E53)

-Move is the most recent.
+A more detailed representation can make use of the fully developed (i.e. indirect) path from E19 Physical Object through P25 moved (moved by) , E9 Move P26 moved to (was destination of) to E53 Place if and only if this Move is the most recent.

+silver cup 232 (E22) has current location Display cabinet 23, Room 4, British Museum (E53)